|

 Armada took Love with the first pick of the 2026 BDFL Pony Draft

 passing over the proverbial Mendoza Line.
-Then they picked him to
+He could get hurt bad

 |